LesleyLai/blog/contents/blog/const_and_reference_member_variables/en.md

 ## Const members

-If you are familiar with any programming languages, such as Rust, that treat `const` as default and mutable as second class citizens, you may have the temptation to mark fields `const` if you don't need to modify them.
+If you are familiar with any programming languages, such as Rust, that treat `const` as default and mutable as second class citizens, you may have the temptation to mark everything `const` if you don't need to modify them.
+This practice provides a lot of benifits even in C++, as countless [Jason Turner](https://twitter.com/lefticus) and [Kate Gregory](https://twitter.com/gregcons) talks show.
 Alas, in C++, every best practice has a twist, such as "`const` everything *except* member variables."

-`const` member variables disables *assignment* and *move semantics*.
+`const` member variables disables *assignment* and *move semantics* for a class.
 For assignments, it makes sense, since how can you assign something to a constant?
 For move semantics, even though technically copy is a valid move implementation, the type system cannot guarantee that the after-move state remains the same.

 "What is the big deal?
 I already said that I don't want to mutate the fields ever." you may ask.

 Except that `swap` uses both *assignment* and *move semantics*.
+Without move operations, every move fallback to a copy.
+The lack of assignment is more severe, as it makes `swap` fail to compile:

 ```cpp
 struct BadImmutablePoint {